-Two-stroke DI engines exist in the marine outboard industry where they have been shown to have UHC+NOx emissions similar to four-stroke engines while having less CO emissions [20].
+Two-stroke DI engines exist in the marine outboard industry where they have been shown to have UHC+NOx emissions similar to four-stroke engines while having less CO emissions [19].
 Although DI has been successful in the marine industry, many obstacles needed to be overcome for a DI system to be successful in a snowmobile application.
-The main reason why DI systems had not appeared on snowmobile engines until recently was their high-performance nature.
+The main reason why DI systems had not appeared on snowmobile engines until recently was their highperformance nature.
 Snowmobile two-stroke engines operate at significantly higher engine speeds with greater fuel demands.
 They operate at speeds in excess of 8000 rpm with specific power outputs of nearly 150 kW/liter, compared to marine engines with rated engine speeds around 6000 rpm and specific power outputs of just 70 kW/liter.
 At peak loads, a short period of time (< 4 ms) exists where a large amount of fuel must be injected and fully atomized without being short-circuited.

 Large peak-load fuel requirements pose a challenge for low load and idle fuel requirements.
-This challenge is only increased with the added fuel requirements of E85.
-This means that an injector nozzle designed to deliver high quantities of fuel quickly usually has poor light-load and idle fuel-spray qualities [20].
-A two-stroke DI running on E85, at full power can use in excess of 55 kg/hr of fuel while at idle only needs 0.5 kg/hr, leading to the difficult task of designing a precision nozzle capable delivering high flow rates and precise fuel metering.
+An injector nozzle designed to deliver high quantities of fuel quickly usually has poor lightload and idle fuel-spray qualities [19].
+A two-stroke DI running on blended ethanol fuel, at full power can use in excess of 40 kg/hr of fuel while at idle only needs 0.6 kg/hr; leading to the difficult task of designing a precision nozzle capable of delivering high flow rates and precise fuel metering.

 The shape of the combustion chamber also needs to be changed significantly.
-It needs to be designed to provide efficient combustion while ensuring a combustible mixture occurs near the spark plug during ignition.
-Additionally, it is recommended that the engine have a multiple spark discharge or long duration spark system to ensure a spark event occurs when a rich mixture is near the spark plug during stratified operation [21].
+It needs to be designed to provide efficient combustion while ensuring a combustible mixture occurs near the sparkplug during ignition.
+Additionally, it is recommended that the engine have a multiple spark discharge or long duration spark system to ensure a spark event occurs when a rich mixture is near the sparkplug during stratified operation [20].

+Stratified Charge

-Stratified Charge: Late Injection: 70-30° BTDC
+Late Injection: 70-30° BTDC

-Homogeneous Charge: Early Injection: 230-120°
+Homogeneous Charge Early Injection: 230-120°